Ruben Amorim Sporting CP Lisbon Portugal Tactics Coaching Philosophy Style of Play

 TACTICS AND COACHING PHILOSOPHY

-Amorim’s preferred formation is 3-4-3.
+Amorim’s preferred formation is 3-4-3 or similarly a 3-4-2-1 shape.
 His style of play at Sporting places a large emphasis on possession but they are direct and play an attacking brand of football.
 His team’s are well organised and balanced, pressing high with intensity and working very hard out of possession.
+A lot of the players Amorim deploys have strong press resistant qualities and are comfortable playing in tight spaces.

 Sporting have a wide variety of attacking principles to their play and are consistent in creating chances.
 The right and left side forwards (more recently Trincao and Golcalves) will sometimes come centrally or look to exploit space in behind.
 Amorim encourages rotations for the players to create and find space, as well as creating overloads in key areas when trying to break the opposition down.
 Sporting will often attack with a front five, the front three forwards with the two wing backs supporting.
 The front three are very fluid and the central striker (usually Gyokeres) will occupy the half space areas and bring the wingbacks into play, or look to make quick switches to the opposite side.
 The Swedish striker combines well with the wingbacks to get into dangerous positions in the box and often punish the opposition.
 Gyokeres has been in superb form since joining Sporting from Coventry in 2023 and last season (23/24) returned an impressive 43 goals and 14 assists.